ronbonica/ronbonica.github.io/_posts/2025-10-07-citizen-soldier.md

   Pvt.
 Bonica With Bayonet
 </p>

   Because Pvt.
-Bonica had been a welder in civilian life, he was assigned to the 123rd Armored Anti-Aircraft Gun Battery and was promoted to the rank of Technical Sargeant.
+Bonica was a welder in civilian life, the Army
+  assigned him to the 123rd Armored Anti-Aircraft Gun Battery.
+He was quickly promoted to the rank of Technical Sargeant and sent to the European Theater.
 Over the next two years, he saw more combat than anyone his age should ever see.

   <p align="center">